johncmerfeld/ee_analysis/README.md

 # EE Analysis
-Visualizations for album Spotify stats
+Visualizations for Spotify stats and other musical analysis